armbian/documentation/docs/Developer-Guide_Build-Preparation.md

 ## Using alternate armbian builder repos and branches

-By default, armbian-builder assumes working from `master` of `https://github.com/armbian/build.git`.
+By default, armbian-builder assumes working from `main` of `https://github.com/armbian/build.git`.
 If you are working from your own repo / branch, `touch .ignore_changes` will cause armbian-builder to not attempt a repo checkout.

 ## Executing any bash statement